YaoxuanZhang/RPI-Robot-Arm/readme.md

 # RPI Robotics 6-Axis DoM Arm (Annin Robotics 4)

-This repository contains a Blender IK rig for the RPI Robotics 6-Axis Degree of Movement (DoM) Arm.
-The IK rig allows you to simulate and control the movements of the arm within the Blender software.
+This repository contains a Blender IK rig for the RPI Robotics 6-Axis Degree of Freedom (DoF) Arm.
+The IK rig allows for simulation and control of the arm within the Blender software.

 Animated Render Demonstration